managervcf/tick-it/README.md

 ### Structure

 The app consists of 6 different services designed to comminicate in an asynchronous fashion.
-Services are written in TypeScript/JavaScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
+Services are written in TypeScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
 Each service lives in its own Docker container, managed by Kubernetes.
 For routing the `ingress-nginx` controller is used.

 All services include a shared library as a dependency, called `@tick-it/common`, where all crucial type definitions live.
 This shared library is also included in this repository as a submodule.